UW-HARVEST/Hayroll/README-pioneer.md

 ### Symbol Table

-Pioneer maintains a symbol table mapping non-user-defined macro names to their definitions (token sequences).
+Pioneer maintains a symbol table mapping program-defined macro names to their definitions (token sequences).
 Macros defined in both the target project and system headers are included.
 The expansion of macros depends on this symbol table, effectively substituting macro names with their bodies if defined, or leaving the macro name intact if undefined.

-Formally, a symbol table can be represented as:
+Formally, a symbol table can be represented as a partial function:

 $$
-\sigma : String \rightarrow MacroDef
+\sigma : String \rightarrow ProgramPoint
 $$

 indicating the mapping from macro names to their definition nodes (the `#define` line).